 - Hairstyle Discrimination: New York State passed legislation explicitly prohibiting discrimination based on traits historically associated with race, including hair texture and protective hairstyles, such as braids, locks, and twists.
 This law took effect on July 12, 2019.
 Further details are available here.

-- Retaliation for Reasonable Accommodation Requests: The New York City Human Rights law was amended to prohibit retaliation against individuals who request a reasonable accommodation.
-This law took effect November 11, 2019.
+- Retaliation for Reasonable Accommodation Requests: The New York City Human Rights Law was amended to prohibit retaliation against individuals who request a reasonable accommodation.
+This law took effect on November 11, 2019.

 Strengthened Data Breach and Privacy Law

 On July 25, 2019, Governor Cuomo signed into law the Stop Hacks and Improve Electronic Data Security Act (SHIELD Act).
 It creates additional protections for New York residents’ private information and seeks to improve cybersecurity measures for those who possess private information about New York residents.
 Modifications to the data breach notification law took effect on October 23, 2019, and new data security protections will become effective on March 21, 2020.
 More information about these expansive new requirements is available here.

 New York State revised its election law to provide workers expanded time off to vote.
 As of April 1, 2019, workers in New York can take up to three hours of paid time off to vote, regardless of whether the employee’s work schedule allows them sufficient time to vote before or after their shift.

 New York Labor Law Anti-Retaliation

 The New York Labor Law was amended to codify case law interpreting its anti-retaliation provisions to prohibit an employer from threatening to contact immigration authorities about an employee or an employee’s family member.
 Under this law, employers cannot threaten immigrant workers with potential deportation in retaliation for the employee standing up for their rights under the state’s labor laws.
 This provision took effect on October 25, 2019.